Loomi-me/hydrogen-reference-project/README.md

 Adding to Cart, Opening Cart Drawer, etc.
 Visually also needs to "know" when the state of the Store changes, for example, when an item is added to the cart, a pdp is changing, user selecting a specific variant, etc.
-We use this information both to allow audience targeting and collecting analytics.
+We use this information to allow audience targeting and collecting analytics, and show upsells.

 ## Key Integration Points
 - Adding the visually.io script to the page